-ANT 551 - Contemporary Issues in Native American Life and Culture 3 Relationships of Native Americans to larger society at the beginning of the 21st century.
+ANT 551 - Contemporary Issues of Native American Life 3

+Relationships of Native Americans to larger society at the beginning of the 21st century.
 Focus on identity, economic development, health, environment, and legal and political issues.
 Seminar format.
 Prerequisite: One of the following: ANT 101, SOC 151, SOC 252, SOS 101, or permission of instructor